 Barcelona in 48 Hours – Day 2:

-The first thing you’re going to do in the morning of Day 2 in Barcelona in 48 hours is wander around your hotel until a little cafe or bakery piques your interest.
+The first thing you’re going to do in the morning of Day 2 if you’re trying to see Barcelona in 2 days is wander around your hotel until a little cafe or bakery piques your interest.
 Heck, even a grocery store can cause me to stop in my tracks and dive into a full cultural experience.

 Once you get some food and coffee in your bellies, you’re headed to La Sagrada Familia.
-You’re trying to see Barcelona in 48 hours so make sure you’re appropriately caffeinated.
+You’re trying to see Barcelona in two days so make sure you’re appropriately caffeinated.

 Either of the above accommodations is going to be within a couple minute walk of the Espanya train station.
 Seriously, the Barcelona train system is so slick, you’ll be a pro within minutes even if you don’t speak a lick of Catalan, which I’m assuming you don’t.